Blosc/c-blosc2/ROADMAP.md

 * **A filter pipeline:** the different filters can be pipelined so that the output of one can the input for the other.
 A possible example is a `delta` followed by `shuffle`, or as described above, `trunc_prec` followed by `bitshuffle`.

-* **Prefilter support for user functions:** allows to apply user-defined C callbacks prior to the filter pipeline.
+* **Prefilters:** allows to apply user-defined C callbacks prior to the filter pipeline during compression.
 See [test_prefilter.c](https://github.com/Blosc/c-blosc2/blob/master/tests/test_prefilter.c) for an example of use.

+* **Postfilters:** allows to apply user-defined C callbacks after the filter pipeline during decompression.
+That mimics the prefilter implementation.
+This could be interesting for supporting e.g. encryption (via prefilters) and decryption (postfilters), or on-the-flight computation based on data in the same chunk (based on e.g. coordinates).
+See [test_prefilter.c](https://github.com/Blosc/c-blosc2/blob/master/tests/test_postfilter.c) for an example of use.

 * **SIMD support for ARM (NEON):** this allows for faster operation on ARM architectures.
 Only `shuffle` is supported right now, but the idea is to implement `bitshuffle` for NEON too.